erikbejstam/haiku/diary.md

 Then I update the user and main html pages to render haikus, and have links between the two pages, so it is easily navigable.

 Note: Thymeleaf uses the getters in the classes for getting the data.
-At first I just got a bunch of errors, but it was because i hadn't written the getters for the right data, so Thymeleaf couldn't fint it.
+At first, I just got a bunch of errors, but it was because i hadn't written the getters for the right data, so Thymeleaf couldn't fint it.
 Remember this.

 I also updated the User and Haiku classes to make the database tables interlink.
 I haven't fully tested this yet.